captainbrosset/devtools-tips/src/tips/en/find-css-changes.md

 ---
 title: Find and export CSS changes
-tags: ["css", "copy", "export", "changes", "browser:edge", "browser:chrome", "browser:firefox"]
+tags: ["css", "export", "browser:edge", "browser:chrome", "browser:firefox"]
 ---
 If you spent time changing CSS in DevTools, either in the Rules panel (in Firefox), or in the Sources or Styles panels (in Chrome or Edge), and you don't remember all of the changes you made, you can find and extract them easily from: